-Every newsletter should consist a desired call-to-action to reach the goal.
+Every newsletter should consist of the desired call-to-action to reach the goal.

 Opt-out formed newsletters must be used for a subscriber to feel the freedom of unsubscription.

-Offerings will not only grab consumers attentione for your newsletter marketing, but encourage them to make a purchase.
+Offerings will not only grab consumers attention for your newsletter marketing, but also encourage them to make a purchase.

 Effective newsletters must be informational, not sales-driven.

-The newsletter of Spotify contains the targeted customer's most-played songs, top artists and genres, the time they have spent on Spotify, and their most active days.
-The email continues with a call-to-action link that customers can click and reach the playlist made for them.
+Spotify's newsletter contains the targeted customer's most-played songs, top artists and genres, the time they spent on Spotify, and their most active days.
+The email continues with a call-to-action link that customers can click on and reach a playlist made for them.

-The newsletter of Play Station includes the recipient’s name, the total trophies that a player has earned, and the total game-play hours.
+Play Station's newsletter includes the recipient’s name, the total trophies that a player has earned, and the total game-play hours.
 It also encourages users to keep playing!

-The newsletter of Adidas offers subscribers a customized language and exclusive access to the sale, just a day before it launches to the public.
+Adidas' newsletter offers subscribers a customized language and exclusive access to the sale, just a day before it launches to the public.
 This tactic creates brand loyalty and increases conversions.